openforcefield/qca-dataset-submission/submissions/2021-11-18-OpenFF-Protein-Dipeptide-2D-TorsionDrive/README.md

-# OpenFF Protein Dipeptide 2-D TorsionDrive v1.0
+# OpenFF Protein Dipeptide 2-D TorsionDrive v1.1

 ## Description

 Two-dimensional TorsionDrives on phi and psi for dipeptides of alanine and two rotamers of proline and tryptophan

+Note: v1.0 was submitted with `openff-qcsubmit` 0.2.4, but this dataset requires 0.3.0 to make use of the constraints defined in `additional_keywords` for each torsiondrive optimization.

 ## General Information